PBRjr/obsidian-eberron-notes/Campaign Notes/Story/The Party.md

 | 3     | 1900       |

 ## Bjorn "Bear Wolf" Ulfr

-### Hooks to remember
-- [[Woe]] will try to turn Bjorn.
-- His brother became drowned by greed due to the presence Rak Tulkesh demi-plane near the mountains?
-- Traveling to Sharn for a lead on his brother?
 ### Race/Class/Alignment
 - Goliath Barbarian
 - Lawful Neutral
 ### Background
 - Soldier
 - Was the Chieftain of the Stormpeak clan in the Graywall Mountains of Droaam